-The Okanogan Basin Monitoring and Evaluation Program (OBMEP) monitored summer steelhead (Oncorhynchus mykiss) spawner abundance and distribution within the Okanogan River subbasin from 2005 through 2016.
+The Okanogan Basin Monitoring and Evaluation Program (OBMEP) monitored summer steelhead (Oncorhynchus mykiss) spawner abundance and distribution within the Okanogan River subbasin from 2005 through 2017.
 Monitoring has been conducted through a combination of redd surveys, underwater video counts, and Passive Integrated Transponder (PIT) tag detections.
-Over the past 12 years of monitoring, the estimated average total number of steelhead spawners in the Okanogan subbasin was 1,767 (geomean 1,650).
-The average natural origin spawner abundance (NOSA) was 328 (geomean 291).
+Over the past 13 years of monitoring, the estimated average total number of steelhead spawners in the Okanogan subbasin was 1,711 (geomean 1,592).
+The average natural origin spawner abundance (NOSA) was 311 (geomean 272).
 Spawning estimates were also compared with recovery goals, as outlined by the Interior Columbia Basin Technical Recovery Team (ICBTRT).
-The Upper Columbia Spring Chinook and Steelhead Recovery Plan states that 500 naturally produced Steelhead adults would meet the minimum abundance recovery criteria within the U.S. portion of the Okanogan subbasin; if the Canadian portion of the subbasin was included, minimum abundance recovery criteria would be 1,000 naturally produced adults (UCSRB 2007).
+The Upper Columbia Spring Chinook and Steelhead Recovery Plan states that 500 naturally produced steelhead adults would meet the minimum abundance recovery criteria within the U.S. portion of the Okanogan subbasin; if the Canadian portion of the subbasin was included, minimum abundance recovery criteria would be 1,000 naturally produced adults (UCSRB 2007).

-Results from adult steelhead enumeration efforts in the Okanogan subbasin indicate that the number of spawning steelhead in the Okanogan River, both hatchery and naturally produced, has been increasing since data collection began in 2005.
-The slope of the trend line from 2005 to 2015 abundance estimates suggests that the number of natural origin spawners increased at an average rate of 27 fish per year.
-The trend may be driven by a large spawning cohort in 2010.
-The proportion of hatchery origin spawners (pHOS) from 2005 through 2013 averaged 0.85, but has decreased to an average pHOS of 0.69 in 2014 through 2016.
-Spawning occurred throughout the mainstem Okanogan River, but was concentrated in distinct areas that contained suitable water velocities and spawning substrates.
-Steelhead spawning has been documented to be most heavily concentrated below Zosel Dam on the Okanogan River and in braided island sections of the lower Similkameen River.
-It is likely that distribution of spawning may have been influenced by stocking location as juvenile hatchery steelhead have been released in Omak Creek, Salmon Creek, and the Similkameen River.
+Results from adult steelhead enumeration efforts in the Okanogan subbasin indicate that in general, the number of natural-origin spawning steelhead in the Okanogan River has been increasing since data collection began in 2005.
+The slope of the trend line from 2005 to 2015 abundance estimates suggests that the number of natural origin spawners increased at an average rate of 14 fish per year.
+The proportion of hatchery origin spawners (pHOS) from 2005 through 2013 averaged 0.85, but the average pHOS decreased to 0.74 in 2014 through 2017.
+Spawning occurred throughout the mainstem Okanogan River, but was concentrated in distinct areas that contained suitable water velocities and substrates.
+The highest concentration of steelhead spawning has been documented below Zosel Dam on the Okanogan River and in braided island sections of the lower Similkameen River.
+Stocking location likely influences the distribution of spawning as juvenile hatchery steelhead have been released in Omak Creek, Salmon Creek, and the Similkameen River.

-Steelhead redd surveys can provide a reasonable depiction of spawning distribution and an estimate of escapement on years when spring runoff occurs post-spawning.
+On years when spring runoff occurs after peak spawning is completed, redd surveys provide a reasonable depiction of steelhead spawning distribution and an estimate of escapement.
 Defining the physical location of redds informs managers about which, and to what extent, habitats are being used for spawning and allow for tracking of spatial status and trends through time.
 However, conducting redd surveys on years with early runoff is not always effective due to poor water clarity.
 Since OBMEP began collecting steelhead spawning data in 2005, the importance of not relying solely on redd surveys for abundance estimates has become evident.
-Implementation of Upper Columbia Basin-wide PIT tag interrogation systems (Project # 2010-034-00), coupled with the representative marking of returning adults at Priest Rapids Dam, allowed managers an additional means to estimate abundance on years with poor water visibility, to validate redd survey efficiency, and describe spatial distribution and upstream extent of spawning, where previously unknown.
+Implementation of Upper Columbia Basin-wide PIT tag interrogation systems (Project # 2010-034-00), coupled with the representative marking of returning adults at Priest Rapids Dam, provides managers an additional means to estimate abundance on years with poor surveying conditions.
+Data from instream PIT arrays also helps validate redd survey efficiency, describes spatial distribution, and the extent of upstream spawning where previously unknown.
 The Fish and Wildlife Program should consider continuing these efforts to allow managers to more accurately describe the spatial extent of spawning in tributaries, to monitor effectiveness of barrier removal projects, and better define escapement estimates.